rfhb/ctrdata/README.md

 ---
 output:
   html_document:
     toc: yes
+  pdf_document:
+    toc: yes
+  word_document: default
 ---
 # README.md for R package ctrdata on github.com

 ## Aims

 The aims of `ctrdata` include to provide functions primarily for retrieving information from public registers on clinical trials, and for aggregating and analysing downloaded information.
 This is primarily for the European Union Clinical Trials Register ("EUCTR", https://www.clinicaltrialsregister.eu/), but also for ClinicalTrials.gov ("CTGOV", https://clinicaltrials.gov/).
 The registers have limited options in terms of aggregation and an application programming interface (API).
-Development of `ctrdata` started mid 2015, first push to github.com mid September 2015, last edit 2015-10-08 for version 0.4.
+Development of `ctrdata` started mid 2015, last edit 2015-10-08 for version 0.4.

 Key features implemented so far: